-• A detailed reading strategy for a textbook or child appropriate article or section of a nonfiction book for navigating nonfiction as a reader that supports the content to be read.
+- A detailed reading strategy for a textbook or child appropriate article or section of a nonfiction book for navigating nonfiction as a reader that supports the content to be read. - Refer to Rubric provided

-E. Investigative Inquiry and Informational Book project (submit on Blackboard and hard copy)
+E. Investigative Inquiry and Informational Book project

 The research report is a very important part of classroom students' learning of nonfiction material.
-During class you will be presented with information on successful ways for students to incorporate nonfiction text features into the process of report writing.
-Course students in pairs will work on organization to complete this project in class as well as out of class.
+You will be presented with information on successful ways for students to incorporate nonfiction text features into the process of report writing via Blackboard.
+Course students will work in pairs on organization to complete this project in class as well as out of class.
 Project will include investigating a topic and going through the writing process to publish an informational text.
-Pairs will then submit the final product of the process and present in class.
+Pairs will then submit the final product of the process and present.